CCF is dedicated to saving cheetahs in the wild

 CCF wished for a new logo to replace its outdated, photo-based logo.
 It was not scalable and did not work as a single color.

 Because their logo was so recognizable, a complete redesign was not an option.
 Instead, I drew a simple vector version of the running cheetah.
 I also adjusted the type to make the logo feel more contemporary.

 Working with CCF staff, we restructured the content across cheetah.org to make information easy to find with intuitive navigation in the header and footer.
 The homepage offers a hierarchy of featured content, up-to-date news, and videos.
-The new layouts present information in a journalistic style.

 The website has an area just for kids!
 It encourages children and parents to get involved with CCF.
 To make it stand out on the website, I created a special logo.

 In addition to the CCF Kids logo, I created an entire font called Cheetah Tracks using Fontself.
 I used the web font on headers within the Kids section.
 CCF also uses the font for email and print communications.

 Tess Sheehey created the illustrations for the Kids page.